 "Should I mulch my garden in fall?
 What do I do in preparation?"
 Is this what you are asking yourself?
-That is good, because these are astute questions.
+That is good because these are astute questions.
 It shows that you at least realize that, in fact, your landscape maintenance work does not end just because winter is approaching (you would be surprised to learn how many newbies think that!).

 Yes, you should mulch your garden in fall, whether you use a "living" mulch (see below) or a conventional kind.

-I discuss the many benefits of mulching elsewhere.
-But the question I focus on in the present segment is, How do you prepare for this task?
 There is a long winter ahead (if you live in the North), and you want to ensure that, come spring, you will be all ready to plant when the opportunity arises.

 Preparing Planting Beds for Mulching in Fall